metinsariaslan/HS-Traffic-Management-Project-ROS2-MicroROS-ESP32-/ESP_Trafic_Light/ESP32_README.md

 ## 11. License / Authors

 Student project — Smart Traffic Light system.
-ESP32 firmware and micro-ROS integration implemented by [your name].
+ESP32 firmware and micro-ROS integration implemented by **Metin Sariaslan**.
 See the project's academic report for full architecture and design rationale.